Retirement Planning Education

 What's Your Plan For Retirement

-Can you afford to retire?
+Can You Afford To Retire?
 What about early retirement--is it a possibility?
 If you want to continue working, are there other considerations?
 Your first step is to review your sources of retirement income and estimate your retirement needs.

 Social Security may be around when you retire, but the benefit that you get from Uncle Sam may not provide enough income for your retirement years.
 To make matters worse, few employers today offer a traditional company pension plan that guarantees you a specific income at retirement.